 Most campervan stoves, and camping stoves more broadly, come with two options as far as burners are concerned: 1 or 2.

 I cook a lot, so one burner, in most settings, would drive me mad.
-Two burners going at the same time does mean you burn through more of your fuel, so if you are looking to conserve your propane or butane, then a one-burner stove might be a better option.
+Two burners going at the same time does mean you burn through more of your fuel, so if you are looking to conserve both butane and/or propane, then one burner stoves might be a better option.

-A one-burner is also nice to take backpacking as they are almost always smaller and lighter (as is the propane canister).
+A one-burner is also a nice backpacking stove as they are almost always smaller and lighter (as is the propane canister).

 A BTU (or British Thermal Unit) is a heat measurement that denotes the amount of heat required to heat one pound of water (533.59ml) by one degree F.

 More BTUs means more heat output which means the faster you can heat cookware, the faster you can boil liquids and, generally speaking, the faster you can prepare a meal.

 Your typical camping stove will generate anywhere from 7,000-10,000 BTUs per burner, which is certainly less powerful than most home gas stoves/range, but still enough to cook a lot of things well.

 “Burners with a mid-sized BTU range between 2,000 and 10,000 are good options for everyday cooking like sauteing and frying, and high BTU burners, which range from 12,000 and 18,000 BTU, are useful for high-heat cooking like searing and stir-frying”

 If you like cooking large meals (or you cook food for a lot of people), you will probably want a two burner stove with plenty of cooking space.